 It’s true what they say – that when a person goes blind their other senses heighten in order to compensate.
 Knowing that, and thinking back on everything that happened to me, I still can’t come to a rational conclusion of how these events unfolded around me without my knowledge.
 Granted, I couldn’t actually see any of it happening, but I never suspected anything of this magnitude when judging solely on the minor oddities that I had experienced.

 Sure, every once in a while I would hear noises, but my house was old and seemed to have a mind of its own.
 All of its pops and creaks had become just as familiar to me as navigating its interior without the benefit of sight.
 Even when things began to turn more bizarre, I always found a way to rationalize them away.
-Looking back, I ask myself, “How could I have been so…well, for lack of a better word, blind?”
+Looking back, I ask myself, “How could I have been so… well, for lack of a better word, blind?”

 My mother had tried to convince me not to move into the house alone.
 “Sarah, a young blind woman shouldn’t be living all by herself,” she’d said.
 But I wanted to – needed to.
 I needed to prove to myself that I was strong enough to do it.
-Besides that, as a twenty four year old, I didn’t want to live with my parents forever.
+Besides that, as a 24-year-old, I didn’t want to live with my parents forever.
 And I sure didn’t want to wait around for a nice man to marry and move in with.
 That may never happen.

 Having lost my sight at an early age due to a freak accident with industrial strength cleaning chemicals, I knew all too well the nuances of learning to create a mental map of my surroundings.